Romain Danzé: Rennes

 At the start of the 2015–16 season, Danzé found himself placed on the substitute bench, due to a competition in the defender and midfielder positions.
 He made his first appearance of the season on 13 September 2015 as an 83rd-minute substitute in a 2–0 win against Nantes.
 A week later, Danzé started as captain and set up the equalising goal in a 1–1 draw against Gazélec Ajaccio.
 He then spent two months away from the starting line–up, being placed on the substitute bench.
 Danzé returned to the starting line–up in early December and played the whole of a 1–1 draw with Saint-Étienne.
 However, during a match against OGC Nice on 4 January 2016 in the first round of Coupe de France, Danzé was sent–off in the 115th minute, as Stade Rennais went on to win 7–6 in penalty shoot–out after the match was played 120 minutes with a 2–2 draw.
 After the match, he served a two match suspension.
 After returning from suspension, he played as right–back and captain for the remaining matches of the 2015–16 season.
 Danzé then made his 150th appearance as the club's captain, helping Stade Rennais win 1–0 against Angers SCO on 12 February 2016.
 He also rotated in playing in the left–back position and defensive midfield position for the remaining two matches of the season.
 At the end of the 2015–16 season, Danzé made twenty–four appearances in all competitions.

 For his 300th appearance for Stade Rennais, the club's supporters deployed a banner across Roazhon Park above the caption: "Danzé: a jamais dans l'histoire dd SRFC.

 Ahead of the 2016–17 season, Danzé was linked a move away from Stade Rennais, with Guingamp and Saint-Étienne were interested in signing him but he stayed at the club.
 At the start of the 2016–17 season, Danzé made his first appearance of the season against AS Nancy and set up the club's first goal of the game, in a 2–0 loss.
 After the match, his performance was praised by Manager Christian Gourcuff, saying: "Roman is reliability, tactically and technically.
 He is precious for his analytical skills."
 For his performance, he was named L'Équipe Team of the Week and earned another one in the next two matches.
 Since the start of the 2016–17 season, Danzé regained his first team place, playing in the right–back position.
 On 5 December 2016, he made his first appearance of the season, in a 2–0 win against Saint-Étienne.
 Since the start of the 2016–17 season, Danzé started in every league match until he suffered a knee injury that kept him out for two matches.
 Danzé returned to the starting line–up on 29 April 2017 in a 2–0 loss against SC Bastia.
-He made 36 appearances in all compettions over the 2016–17 season.
+He made 36 appearances in all competitions over the 2016–17 season.